WordPress on AWS Lightsail

 Context

 This project was built to migrate a live guitar teaching business website from traditional managed hosting to AWS, with lower ongoing cost and more direct control over the infrastructure.
-It is a live production site supporting a real business.
+It is a live production site supporting an active teaching business.

 Live site: cliffsmithguitarlessons.co.uk (production WordPress site hosted on AWS Lightsail)